Earth Month 2025 Schedule of Events

 Monday, March 31 | 11:00 AM | The Pit Patio | Co-hosted by dEaCOfriendly and Wake’s College Democrats

 Join dEaCOfriendly and Wake’s College Democrats for a climate action trivia game outside of the Pit!
-Participants will learn more about North Carolina’s climate and climate policies, and earn a succulents for correctly answered questions!
+Participants will learn more about North Carolina’s regional climate and climate policies.
+Earn a succulent plant for correctly answered questions!

 Wednesday, April 2 | 5:00 PM | Magnolia Room | Hosted by Harvest Table Culinary Group *Registration required

-Discover the art of reducing food waste in our hands-on Teaching Kitchen!
-Join talented campus chefs to learn how to get creative in the kitchen and make the most out of every ingredient.
-From turning scraps into delicious meals to checking out sustainable cooking techniques, we’ll show you how small changes in your kitchen can have an impact on the planet.
+Discover the art of reducing food waste in this hands-on Teaching Kitchen!
+Join Chef Jonathan Burns to learn how to get creative in the kitchen and make the most out of every ingredient.
+From turning scraps into delicious meals to checking out sustainable cooking techniques, you’ll learn how small changes in your kitchen can have an impact on the planet.
 Cook smarter, waste less, and enjoy every bite!

 Coal Ash Lecture